mystenmark/sips/sips/sip-58.md

 ### JSON-RPC backward compatibility

-There may be existing dApps and wallets that cannot or will not upgrade to a recent versions of the SDK, and hence may lack awareness of Address Balances.
+There may be existing dApps and wallets that cannot or will not upgrade to recent versions of the SDK, and hence may lack awareness of Address Balances.
 To such clients, funds held in Address Balances will be invisible.

 In order to prevent breaking old clients, we will add a backward compatibility layer to the jsonrpc API.
 This layer will present a "fake" coin to the client which appears to hold the Address Balance funds for each currency type.
-This fake coin will be interpreted by validators as an `FundsWithdrawal` arg, allowing old clients to spend funds held within address balances.
+This fake coin will be interpreted by validators as a `FundsWithdrawal` arg, allowing old clients to spend funds held within address balances.

 ## Test Cases